-Tim Vom Steeg is in his 15th season as head coach of the UC Santa Barbara men's soccer program, having guided the Gauchos to six Big West Conference regular season titles in the last 12.
-He was named NCAA Division I National Coach of the Year by the NSCAA for the second time after leading UCSB to the program's first national championship in 2006.
+Tim Vom Steeg is in his 19th season as head coach of the UC Santa Barbara men's soccer program.
+He was named NCAA Division I National Coach of the Year by the NSCAA for the second time after leading UCSB to the program's first national championship in 2006 and most recently picked up his fifth Big West Coach of the Year award following the 2015 season.

 After leading UCSB to its first NCAA College Cup appearance and final in 2004, Vom Steeg earned his first NCAA National Coach of the Year award.
 He also garnered NSCAA National Coach of the Year honors that season, and again in 2006, after leading the Gauchos to the NCAA title, just the second in UCSB Athletics history.

-Vom Steeg has been honored as the Big West Coach of the Year on three occasions: 2004, 2005 and 2010.
+Vom Steeg has been honored as the Big West Coach of the Year on four other occasions: 2004, 2005, 2010, and 2013.
 Additionally, he garnered Mountain Pacific Sports Federation Co-Coach of the Year accolades during his first season with UCSB after guiding Santa Barbara to a 10.5-game improvement on their 1998 record, the best turnaround in the NCAA at the Division I level that year.

 Since taking over the helm of the men's soccer program in 1999, he has coached numerous players who are currently playing professional soccer, including several in Major League Soccer.
-With just one All-American to come out of UCSB prior to his arrival, Vom Steeg has produced a total of 17 – including two Freshmen All-Americans – in addition to the Big West's Offensive Player of the Year six of the last 11 years.
-He has also coached five conference Goalkeepers of the Year, has produced the Big West's Defensive Player of the Year in seven of the last eight seasons, and the league’s Midfielder of the Year in four of the last five years.
+With just one All-American to come out of UCSB prior to his arrival, Vom Steeg has produced a total of 18 – including two Freshmen All-Americans – in addition to the Big West's Offensive Player of the Year seven of the last 13 years.
+He has also coached five conference Goalkeepers of the Year, has produced the Big West's Defensive Player of the Year in seven of the last eight seasons, and the league’s Midfielder of the Year in five of the last six years.

 Vom Steeg achieved a milestone in 2002, guiding Santa Barbara to its first ever NCAA Tournament and posting its first tourney victory in the process.
-Since then, UCSB has recorded a 17-8-2 overall record in NCAA tourney play, advancing to the Sweet 16 in 2003, 2007, 2009 and 2011, to the national title match in 2004 and 2006, and the NCAA Championship in 2006.
-UCSB has lost just one postseason match at Harder Stadium, going 11-1 on Meredith Field.
+Since then, UCSB has recorded a 17-9-2 overall record in NCAA tourney play, advancing to the Sweet 16 in 2003, 2007, 2009 and 2011, to the national title match in 2004 and 2006, and the NCAA Championship in 2006.

 Prior to his return to UCSB, Vom Steeg was the head coach at Santa Barbara City College, where he amassed an impressive 121-18-4 (.860) overall record from 1992 through 1998, leading the Vaqueros to five Western State Conference Championships and a 1996 California Community College State Championship.
 In addition, SBCC reached the State Final Four on four occasions under Vom Steeg, most recently in his final season, 1998.
 Vom Steeg was a five-time WSC Coach of the Year honoree during his seven-year tenure and was also named State Coach of the Year in 1996 and NSCAA Far West Region Coach of the Year in 1997.
 In 2008, Vom Steeg was elected to the California Community College Coaches Hall of Fame after his stellar coaching career at SBCC.